 Come find me trackside!
 I don’t bite

-I never had a motorbike as a kid and 2005 was my first ride on one thanks to my best friend and it was the start of my real love in life.
-April 2006 was almost the end due to a major crash and a broken neck during a mountain ride—I got a helicopter ride so it was totally worth it and I have a cool bar story.
-Six months to the day later, I replaced the bike (yay NY road trip/eBay) and the following year went to my first track day with NESBA at VIR.
-Second track event was at Summit Point and while watching the advanced group roll by, I heard a single bike go by that was different.
+I never had a motorbike as a kid; “too dangerous.”
+That all changed in 2005 thanks to my best friend and thus began a love affair with two-wheeled death machines.
+April 2006 was almost the end of that due to a major crash and a broken neck during a mountain ride—I got a helicopter ride so it was totally worth it and now I have a cool bar story.
+Six months later, to the day, I replaced the bike, eventually making it to the race track the following year with NESBA at VIR.
+My second track event was shortly thereafter at Summit Point and while watching the advanced group roll by, I heard a single bike go by that was different.
 It was a Ducati.
 That sound.
-No idea what it was and I never got to see up close it but that was it.
-I had to have one.
+No idea what it was and I never got to see it up close but that was it—I had to have one.

 I’ve been riding bikes since Santa brought a ZR50 for Christmas when I was 6.
 In Australia, I spent many weekends riding bikes in the mountains.
 With an Enduro focus, I raced in a number of Australian Off-road championships throughout my teens and early twenties.
 Once old enough for a license, I began road riding to save money.
 Living extremely close to the Phillip Island GP circuit, I would make the annual trip to watch the MotoGP races.
 I was in awe of the speed and wanted to experience a track.
 I did my first trackway in 2009 at the Phillip Island GP circuit (not a bad first track day).
 I moved to the US soon after in 2010 and began riding with NESBA in the Midwest, being based in Chicago.
 I continued to ride with NESBA and PRE when I relocated to Raleigh